 The picture shows a half batch, the recipe is for a 9 x 13 sheet.
 I mean really, there is not a part on my body that needs a full sheet of cake.
 Actually there isn’t a part that needs a half sheet either but I am weak when it comes to my weekend cake!

 The recipe below is for a full sheet but if you have no control like me…you can half it.

 Still craving cake?
 Try my new One Bowl, Chocolate Cake!

-Old Fashioned Yellow Cake with Easy Chocolate Frosting
+An easy to make super flavorful Old Fashioned Yellow Cake with Chocolate Frosting.

 - For Cake: